Sphere packing: Unequal sphere packing

 Upper bounds for the density that can be obtained in such binary packings have also been obtained.

 In many chemical situations such as ionic crystals, the stoichiometry is constrained by the charges of the constituent ions.
 This additional constraint on the packing, together with the need to minimize the Coulomb energy of interacting charges leads to a diversity of optimal packing arrangements.

+The upper bound for the density of a strictly jammed sphere packing with any set of radii is 1 – an example of such a packing of spheres is the Apollonian sphere packing.
+The lower bound for such a sphere packing is 0 – an example is the Dionysian sphere packing.

 Hyperbolic space

 Although the concept of circles and spheres can be extended to hyperbolic space, finding the densest packing becomes much more difficult.
 In a hyperbolic space there is no limit to the number of spheres that can surround another sphere (for example, Ford circles can be thought of as an arrangement of identical hyperbolic circles in which each circle is surrounded by an infinite number of other circles).
 The concept of average density also becomes much more difficult to define accurately.
 The densest packings in any hyperbolic space are almost always irregular.